drbjmiller/Truth-of-Christianity/README.md

 # Truth-of-Christianity
 This folder contains documents on the evidence for the truth of Christianity.
-The document _Intelligent Design Resources_ includes links and references to resources related to the evidence for design in nature.
+The subfolder _Design in Nature_ includes resources related to the evidence for design in nature.
 The folder _Shroud_ contains documents related to the authenticity of the Shroud of Turin.
 The folder _Resurrection_ contains documents related to the evidence for Jesus' resurrection.